nf-core/sarek/docs/output.md

 #### ASCAT

-[ASCAT](https://github.com/Crick-CancerGenomics/ascat) is a software for performing allele-specific copy number analysis of tumor samples and for estimating tumor ploidy and purity (normal contamination).
+[ASCAT](https://github.com/VanLoo-lab/ascat) is a software for performing allele-specific copy number analysis of tumor samples and for estimating tumor ploidy and purity (normal contamination).
 It infers tumor purity and ploidy and calculates whole-genome allele-specific copy number profiles.
-`ASCAT` is written in `R` and available here: [github.com/Crick-CancerGenomics/ascat](https://github.com/Crick-CancerGenomics/ascat).
 The `ASCAT` process gives several images as output, described in detail in this [book chapter](http://www.ncbi.nlm.nih.gov/pubmed/22130873).

 For a tumor/normal pair:

-**Output directory: `results/variantcalling/<tumorsample_vs_normalsample>/ASCAT`**
+**Output directory: `results/variantcalling/<tumorsample_vs_normalsample>/ascat`**

 - `[TUMORSAMPLE].aberrationreliability.png`
   - Image with information about aberration reliability